Tomshiii/ahk_wiki/Old/v2.7.0.1/Hotkeys/My Scripts.md

 ### #SuspendExempt false
 *everything below here will no longer work while script is suspended*
-***

-## `capsHotkey`
-This hotkey, on a douple tap of the CapsLock button will toggle the state of CapsLock.
-This hotkey is only necessary because I have capslock disabled by default.

 ## `centreHotkey`
 This hotkey will centre the active window in the middle of the monitor it is active within.
 If pressed a second time on the same window, it will move it to the centre of the main monitor.